Battle of the Taku Forts (1900): Impact

 The attack by the allied navies on the Taku Forts had a profound impact.
-The first reports of the battle arriving in Beijing from Governor Lu Yu in Tianjin emphasized the positive – and failed to mention to the Empress Dowager Cixi that the allies had captured the forts.
+The first reports of the battle arriving in Beijing from Governor Yu Lu in Tianjin emphasized the positive—and failed to mention to the Empress Dowager Cixi that the allies had captured the forts.

-The battle pushed the Qing government definitively to the side of the Boxers and the Chinese army was instructed to resist foreign military forces on Chinese soil.
-The next day, June 18, Admiral Seymour and his two thousand men were attacked by the Chinese army along the railroad running from Tianjin and Beijing and Seymour decided to abandon his objective of reaching Beijing and instead retreated to Tianjin.
-On June 19, an ultimatum was delivered to the diplomats in the Legation Quarter in Beijing informing them that they had 24 hours to depart the capital.
+The battle pushed the Qing government definitively to the side of the Boxers, and the Chinese army was instructed to resist foreign military forces on Chinese soil.
+The next day, June 18, Admiral Seymour and his two thousand men were attacked by the Chinese army along the railroad running from Tianjin and Beijing, and Seymour decided to abandon his objective of reaching Beijing and retreated to Tianjin.
+On June 19, a Chinese ultimatum was delivered to the diplomats in the Legation Quarter in Beijing informing them that they had 24 hours to depart the capital.
 When the foreigners refused to leave, fearing for their safety, the Siege of the Legations began on June 20.
 The Taku forts remained in foreign hands for the remainder of the Boxer Rebellion.

 Allied officers praised the courage and skill the Chinese had demonstrated in defending the Taku Forts.